This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 While some do (and there’s nothing wrong with that) many families are comfortable letting their Great Dane stay outside of their crate overnight or when they leave the house to run errands once they’re past the puppy phase.

-However, because Great Danes often reach ~80% of their adult size by the time that they’re 1 year old, it means that they’ve probably still got some puppy mischief left in them 😉
+However, because Great Danes often reach ~80% of their adult size by the time they’re 1 year old, it means that they’ve probably still got some puppy mischief left in them 😉

 This is why it’s valuable to have a crate on hand that they’re able to comfortably spend time in.